local-minimum/aChristmasCard/story.md

 Door to outside world.
 Table with vase and Letter placed on table.
 Mirror and Calendar next to door.
+Christmas tree with present (flashlight with batteries in it)

 Kitchen
 -------